gcapizzi/moka/README.md

 The `Die` interface has no method called `Cast`, so our configured interaction will never happen!

-To avoid this kind of problems, Moka provides _types doubles_, which are associated with a type and will make sure that any configured interactions actually match with the type.
+To avoid this kind of problems, Moka provides _typed doubles_, which are associated with a type and will make sure that any configured interaction actually matches the type.

 To instantiate a typed double, use the `NewStrictDoubleWithTypeOf` constructor: